joryleech/joryleech.github.io/projects/twonker.md

 <img class="ui large rounded image center floated" src="../images/twonker1.png">

 Twonker is a web application that I created in ICS 321, Fall 2016.
-The project helped me learn how to design web pages with a Data base structured back end.
+The project helped me learn how to design web pages with a database structured back end.

 Twonker is implemented using JPages and Derby, a SQL database.
 The project took a week of work, and includes tweeting, hashtags search and creation, account creation, and logins.